If you are experiencing an emergency, please go to the emergency department of your nearest general hospital or call 911.

-- The Mental Health Crisis Line answers calls for people ages 16 or older 24 hours a day, seven days a week.
+- The Mental Health Crisis Line is bilingual and answers calls for people ages 16 or older 24 hours a day, seven days a week.
 Callers can reach the line at 613-722-6914.

 - Tel-Aide Outaouais offers French-language mental health telephone support from 8 a.m. to midnight every day.
 Ottawa residents can call 613-741-6433 and Gatineau residents can contact 819-775-3223.